Apple Pay

 Two-step purchase cancellation request format

-- general—general purchase information:
+• Object general—general purchase information:

-Figure: Example of a purchase cancellation request
+Figure 15.
+Example of sufficient data in a purchase cancellation request

 Callback format